ladderlife/autochrome/README.md

 $ lein run --open --git-dir /path/to/repo <old-ref> [<new-ref>]
 ```
 - `old-ref` and `new-ref` are just like the arguments to `git diff`
 - `--open` tries to open the diff in a browser.
-With no arguments you get HTML on stdout, or you can use `-o`.
+With no arguments you get HTML on stdout.
+- `-o <file>` also works.

 ### From github:
 ```